IHE/PCC.PCS/input/pagecontent/volume-1.md

 ### Use Case 1: Emergency Response for Heart Attack

-This use case describes how an emergency response for a heart attack is carried out and then how the information on interventions are recorded and provided to a hospital.
+This use case describes how an emergency response for a heart attack is carried out and then how the information on interventions is recorded and provided to a hospital.

 #### Emergency Response for Heart Attack Use Case Description

 A fifty-year-old man develops heart attack symptoms.
 He calls 911 for an emergency transport to a hospital.
-The emergency transport team is able to retrieve some of the patient’s medical history, current medications and allergies from the patient and inputs this information in their Electronic Patient Care Record (ePCR).
-The patient told EMTs that he had already taken his prescribed nitroglycerine thirty minutes before calling
-911 when the chest pain first presented.
-A 12 lead EKG was established to monitor the patient’s heart rhythm and the rhythm shows abnormalities indicative to a myocardial infarction.
-The EMT starts an intravenous line in the patient’s left arm.
-During the transport the patient’s chest pain increases and breathing is elevated.
+The emergency transport team is able to retrieve some of the patient’s medical history, current medications, and allergies from the patient and inputs this information in its Electronic Patient Care Report (ePCR).
+The patient told EMTs that he had already taken his prescribed nitroglycerine thirty minutes before calling 911 when the chest pain first presented.
+A 12-lead EKG was established to monitor the patient’s heart rhythm, and the rhythm shows abnormalities indicative of a myocardial infarction.
+An EMT starts an intravenous line in the patient’s left arm.
+During the transport, the patient’s chest pain increases and breathing is elevated.
 After ensuring that the patient is not on any blood thinners, the EMT administers aspirin to the patient.
-The patient felt relief after he was given aspirin.
+The patient feels relief after he was given aspirin.
 However, after feeling this relief, he falls into cardiac arrest.
 Compressions are started and maintained until arrival at the hospital.
 The patient information is made available to the hospital system and the hospital has full access to the EKG data, vitals, and interventions that were shared during the transport.
 The EMS ePCR is completed and then electronically shared with the hospital to be available for quality metrics.
 This sharing can be either directly or through a document sharing infrastructure.

 #### Process Flow
 usecase1-processflow.plantuml